+(c) Insurance.

-- (7) Proof of authority to do business in the State of Florida, including the number of the corporate certification; and - (8) A permanent performance bond in accordance with this Ordinance. - (c) Insurance. - (1) Registrant shall provide, pay for and maintain satisfactory to the City, the types of insurance described herein.
+- Registrant shall provide, pay for and maintain satisfactory to the City, the types of insurance described herein.
 All insurance shall be from responsible companies duly authorized to do business in the state of Florida and having a rating in Best's Insurance Guide of A or better, or having a rating acceptable to the City.
 All liability policies shall provide that the City is an additional insured in the endorsement.
 The required coverages must be evidenced by properly executed certificates of insurance forms.
 The certificates must be signed by the authorized representative of the insurance company and shall be filed and maintained with the City annually.
 Thirty (30) days advance written notice by registered or certified mail must be given to the City of any cancellation, intent not to renew, or reduction in the policy coverages.
 In addition to the certificate of insurance, the registrant shall provide a copy of the insurance policy, if requested by the City. - (2) The limits of coverage of insurance required shall be not less than the following: - i.
-Worker's compensation and employer's liability.
-Insurance employer's liability: Florida statutory requirements. - ii.
+Worker's compensation Coverage A when required by Florida Statute 440 as amended and employer's liability Coverage B with limits of \$1,000,000 per accident, per disease and per policy limit with a waiver of subrogation in favor of the City.
+Registrant shall require any contractor to provide to a registrant this coverage for the contractor's employees. - ii.
 Comprehensive general liability.
-Bodily injury and property damage: \$3,000,000 combined single limit each occurrence.
-Said coverage shall not exclude contractual liability, products/completed operations, or independent contractors. - iii.
+Bodily injury and property damage: \$3,000,000 combined single limit each occurrence naming the City as an additional insured on a primary and non-contributory basis.
+Said coverage shall not exclude contractual liability, products/completed operations, explosion, collapse, and underground property damage, subcontractors or independent contractors. - iii.
 Automobile liability.
-Bodily injury and property damage: \$3,000,000 combined single limit each accident. - iv.Umbrella or excess liability.
-Registrant may satisfy the minimum limits required above for either commercial general liability, business auto liability, and employer's liability coverage under umbrella or excess liability.
+Bodily injury and property damage: \$3,000,000 combined single limit each accident owned and non-owned vehicles, naming the City as an additional insured on a primary and non-contributory basis. - iv.
+Umbrella or excess liability.
+Registrant may satisfy the minimum limits required above for either commercial general liability, and the satisfy the minimum limits required above for either commercial general liability.

+business auto liability, and employer's liability coverage under umbrella or excess liability.
 The umbrella or excess liability shall have an aggregate limit not less than the highest "each occurrence" limit for commercial general liability, business auto liability, or employer's liability.
 The City shall be specifically endorsed as an "additional insured" on the umbrella or excess liability, unless the certificate of insurance states the umbrella or excess liability provides coverage on a "follow-form" basis.